ketsia0623/python-in-five-days-book-code/practice-problems/practice-problems.md

 The solution is inside docstrings so that it does not interfere when you are trying to run the code that you wrote.

-However, if you want to run the solution, simply just remove the docstrings that it is embedded in.
+However, if you want to run the solution, simply just remove the docstrings that are embedded in.

 Additionally, when writing the solutions to the problems, I also included the return types of the functions and parameters However, they're not required and your solution should result the same